-Exisiting green wheelie bins are for garden waste only.
+Existing green wheelie bins are for garden waste only.
 If you don't already have a green bin or you would like an additional one you can order one from Dudley Council Plus.
-Please note new bins are charged for.
+Please note, an additional bin is a chargeable service.

 Large amounts of garden waste can also be taken to the Household Waste Recycling Centre, or alternatively the Council operates a chargeable Special Collections service.

 You can use our Missed bin or collection issues form to report queries and issues relating to the collections for missed bins, household refuse collections, garden waste collections and kerbside recycling collections.

 If there is any rubbish in the streets, please use our Street Cleansing Report Form to report the problem.

 Make a recycling request using your mobile phone

 The Dudley Council App allows you to easily and immediately request using your mobile.